 We understand your need to comprehend what has happened to your loved one and our Medical Examiners will provide the most accurate explanation in their autopsy report.
-Due to lab results and other extenuating factors, the final report may take 3 to 4 months.
-Feel free to call @ 865.215.8000 to check on the report status during our business hours: Monday thru Friday, 8am-4:30pm.
+Due to lab results and other extenuating factors, the final report may take 90 to 120 days to be completed.
+Feel free to call our office at 865-215-8000 to check on the report status during our business hours: Monday thru Friday, 8am-4:30pm.
 Our compassionate staff will be happy to assist you.

 FOR THE FAMILIES

-If your loved one has been taken to the Knox County Regional Forensic Center (RFC), an examination will be performed by the Medical Examiner to determine if an autopsy is necessary.
+If your loved one has been taken to the Knox County Regional Forensic Center, an examination will be performed by one of our five Medical Examiners to determine if an autopsy is necessary.

 Please make note of the following information: